WORKERS COMPENSATION LAWYER MN

 The trade-off for workers compensation benefits in Minnesota is that the employee is limited in the damages he or she can receive from the employer if the employer is actually at fault in causing the injury.
 MN workers comp benefits are determined by a specific printed schedule, and addition compensation is generally not available against the employer.
 For example, if the employer negligently drops a hammer on your foot, the compensation is the same as if you drop the hammer on your foot yourself.
 The workers comp schedule does not pay more because the employer or a co-employee was negligent in causing your injury.

 If you have been injured on the job and are entitled to MN workers compensation benefits, please call our injury lawyers to discuss your case.
 If you are being denied workers comp benefits, we will refer you to one of the workers comp attorneys in MN that we work with regularly.
 Our personal injury attorney will also answer your questions and advise you on your rights if you have a potential claim against a third party that caused your injury.
-Our personal injury lawyers have more than 25 years’ experience helping hundreds of people get fair and complete compensation for their injuries.
+Our personal injury lawyers have more than 25 years’ experience successfully helping hundreds of people get fair and complete compensation for their injuries.
 If you have been injured at work, we will provide you with a free initial consultation.
 An experienced lawyer will discuss your work comp injury case at our offices in Edina, Minneapolis MN, St. Louis Park and Woodbury.
 We will also meet you at your home if you have been injured in a work accident in St. Paul MN, Forest Lake, Roseville, Maplewood, Brooklyn Center, Anoka MN, Rogers, Maple Grove, Chanhassen, Chaska MN, Burnsville, Richfield and other cities throughout Minnesota.